keptn/keptn.github.io/content/docs/develop/installation/setup-keptn/index.md

 ## Install Keptn

-- Execute the CLI command `keptn install` and provide the requested information.
+- Execute the CLI command `keptn install --keptn-version=release-0.5.0.beta` and provide the requested information.
 This command will install Keptn in the version of the latest release.
 Since v0.3 of Keptn, the install command accepts a parameter to select the platform you would like to install Keptn on. <!--Currently supported platforms are Google Kubernetes Engine (GKE), OpenShift and Azure Kubernetes Services (AKS).
 Depending on your platform, enter the following command to start the installation:-->

 <!--
 - For **AKS**: